-Deluxe Package: Stay for 2 nights at the luxurious Dwarika’s Hotel in Kathmandu.
-The hotel is designed like a Newari royal palace and showcases a fine collection of traditional Newari art.
-A classy five-star deluxe boutique establishment, Dwarika’s features tastefully decorated rooms, spa, fitness centre, swimming pool, restaurants, bar, café etc.
+Accommodation in Kathmandu and on the trail is included in this package.
+Stay for 2 nights at the luxurious Hotel Shanker in Kathmandu.
+The hotel is a renovated Rana palace.
+A classy four-star establishment, the hotel features tastefully decorated rooms, spa, fitness centre, swimming pool, restaurants, bar, café etc.

 Our representative will receive you at the airport and drive you to your hotel.
 After a brief rest, attend a pre-trek briefing and meet your trek leader and other members of your trekking group.
 Get answers for queries regarding the trek, if you have any.
 Check your gear for the final time and if you have missed out on any item you can buy or hire one at one of the shops selling trekking gear in Thamel.
 Ask your trek leader for suggestions.
 Lined with restaurants, shops, pubs and hotels Thamel is the usually the ‘go-to’ address for tourists in Kathmandu.
-Head to an authentic Nepali restaurant in the evening and enjoy a complimentary welcome dinner.
 Have an early night as you need to make an early start tomorrow.

 We recommend you to schedule your arrival to Kathmandu in the morning or daytime so as to let you attend the pre-trek briefing and get over the jetlag before the start of your trip.
 Overnight in Kathmandu.